-Jerry Douglas meets us in NYC's Washington Square Park and reveals how he went from being a 5 year old with a squeaky voice to winning 14 Grammys mastering the dobro.
+Jerry Douglas joins us in Washington Square Park and reveals going from being a 5 year old with a squeaky voice to winning 14 Grammys mastering the dobro.
 And along the way, becoming one of the most recorded musicians ever.

 Amy Helm welcomes us into Levon Helm Studios in Woodstock, NY and lets us in on some terrifying musical lessons, the struggle to grieve privately for her Dad while the public was holding tributes, and the challenges and rewards of covering hit songs by her parents, Levon Helm and Libby Titus.

 Marc Cohn and Ted before a show in Salisbury, Massachusetts